Reem-217/PDF_Chat_RAG/README.md

 - 🦜 LangChain for chaining and document processing

-- 🦙 Ollama for local LLM inference (like LLaMA2, Mistral, etc.)
+- 🦙 Ollama for local LLM inference.

 - 📚 Chroma as a vector store for document embeddings